 Before getting a credit card, learn your rights and how to protect your information.

 Learn your rights and the steps to take if you get a credit card you never asked for.

 Learn the steps involved in disputing a credit card bill.

-Many thanks to Vancouver lawyer Anna Fung, QC for reviewing these pages for legal accuracy.
+Many thanks to Vancouver lawyer Anna Fung, KC for reviewing these pages for legal accuracy.